 Kids lose focus when they are encouraged to jump around between pages, have to tap back buttons three times or the worst offender, having to close the app to get back to the main screen.
 Here are some strategies for keeping the flow:

 - Have buttons easily designed for going back and forth between pages.
 A child should never have to exit the app to get to the home screen.

 - If you have hot-spots or interactivity make sure it is relevant to the content.
 If kids are practicing their letters I don’t want to hear them tapping the cow and listening to it moo over and over again.

 - No Pop-ups.
 Ever.
 In the middle of any games.

 - Take the kids where you want them to go in the app.
 Too many choices means less focus on the activity.

 - Keep buttons to a minimum on the screen to prevent bumping and unintended actions.

 - Do I need to say it again?
 NO LINKS in the kids space.

-8. Thoughtfully use feedback to support all learning.
 If you only give positive feedback for the right answers kids don’t get to practice learning from their mistakes.
 Use the opportunity of incorrect answers as part of the learning process.
 Structure your activities to have a broader learning goal.
 Kids love challenge and will spend much more time on an app that gives them an engaging challenge.